California Civil Code > Civil Code §1788.2. Debt Collection – Definitions

 (a) Definitions and rules of construction set forth in this section are applicable for the purpose of this title.

 (b) The term “debt collection” means any act or practice in connection with the collection of consumer debts.

-(g) The term “person” means a natural person, partnership, corporation, limited liability company, trust, estate, cooperative, association or other similar entity.
+(g) The term “person” means a natural person, partnership, corporation, limited liability company, trust, estate, cooperative, association, or other similar entity.

-(h) Except as provided in Section 1788.18, the term “debtor” means a natural person from whom a debt collector seeks to collect a consumer debt which is due and owing or alleged to be due and owing from such person.
+(h) Except as provided in Section 1788.18, the term “debtor” means a natural person from whom a debt collector seeks to collect a consumer debt that is due and owing or alleged to be due and owing from such person.

 (i) The term “creditor” means a person who extends consumer credit to a debtor.